Jean-Baptiste Soleil

 Jean-Baptiste François Soleil (1798–1878) was a French optician and engineer.
 He invented the Babinet–Soleil compensator.

 Biography

 In 1819, Soleil founded a company operating under his name at 23 Passage Vivienne in Paris, specialised in making optics instruments for such notable researchers as Augustin-Jean Fresnel, François Arago, Léon Foucault and Jacques Babinet.
-In 1825 he moved business to 21, rue de l'Odéon.
+In 1825, he moved business to 21, rue de l'Odéon.
 In 1843, he made a heliostat for Jean Thiébault Silbermann.
 In 1849, the business was split between to divisions under his son Henri Soleil, and his son-in-law Jules Duboscq.
 The Soleil division went on under Laurent Soleil, and has now been renamed to Jobin Yvon.
-The Duboscq division was renamed to Duboscq Pellin in 1883, and puis Pellin in 1886.
-In 1852, the Soleil workshop was purchased by Louis Sautter, maker of Fresnel lesnes for lighthouses, who founded Sautter et Cie, later Sautter-Lemonnier et Cie, and eventually Sautter-Harlé.
+The Duboscq division was renamed to Duboscq Pellin in 1883, and then simply Pellin in 1886.
+In 1852, the Soleil workshop was purchased by Louis Sautter, maker of Fresnel lenses for lighthouses, who founded Sautter et Cie, later Sautter-Lemonnier et Cie, and eventually Sautter-Harlé.